Vegetarian Food In Morocco: 33 Best Moroccan Vegetarian Dishes And Vegan Food In Morocco.

 On average a vegetarian dish in a local restaurant in Morocco will cost around €5.
 Breakfast will usually be cheaper and dinner will usually be the most expensive.

 You will find in Moroccan plant-based dishes and a lot of vegetarian choices like vegetarian sandwiches and fruits.
 Apart from this, you can get vegetarian pizza and pasta with vegetables.
 Plus a lot of vegetables, juices, fruits, and cheese.

 Is it possible to survive as a vegetarian in Morocco and as a vegan in Morocco?
 It will be challenging but there are options for vegan food in Morocco.
 Keep reading below.
-Read here Moroccan food best breakfast in Morocco
+Read here Moroccan food, best Moroccan drinks best breakfast in Morocco

 Read here what to wear in Morocco, how to get from Marrakech airport to city center, Fez airport to city center, Rabat airport to city center, Tangier airport to city center and Casablanca airport to city center.

 WHERE TO STAY IN MOROCCO

 For accommodation in Morocco you can find deals starting from $15 USD per room.
 If you prefer mid-budget accommodation will cost $30-40 USD and for $60 USD you will find luxury accommodation in Morocco.